-At a pre-determined time or times in each semester, (but no later than mid-semester,) the faculty of each program will conduct a comprehensive review of student performance.
-Students' standing will be noted as follows:
+At a pre-determined time or times in each semester, the faculty of each program will conduct a comprehensive review of student performance.
+Students' standing is defined as follows:

 - 1. Good Academic Standing: Students who meet the minimum standards and requirements set by the program and UNE.
 Students in good standing may continue to progress without restriction toward graduation. - 2.
-Marginal Standing: Concerns have been previously noted but were not of sufficient consequence to merit probation. - 3.
-Probationary Standing: Students who remain on probation as a result of a prior SDC Review.
-Progress or concerns should be noted and discussed as needed at this time.
+Probationary Standing: Students who do not meet minimum grade standards or who violate professional behavior expectations.